2025 Beekeeping for Beginners Course

 at SCBKA Teaching Apiary, nr Aldringham.

-Today you will carry out your own, supervised hive inspection and checking for swarm preparations and what to do.
-Essentially putting into practice what you learnt at the previous session.
+Today you will carry out your own, supervised hive inspection, preparing equipment for swarm control, checking for swarm preparations and what to do, artificial swarms and bait hives.

 at SCBKA Teaching Apiary, Nr Aldringham.